prkumar/uplink/docs/source/quickstart.rst

     class GitHub(Consumer):
         ...

 Request Body
 ============

-A argument's value can be specified for use as an HTTP request body with the :py:class:`~uplink.Body` annotation:
+The :py:class:`~uplink.Body` annotation identifies a method argument as the the HTTP request body:

 .. code:: python